 The computing units are interconnected with GBit ethernet and 10 GBit/s Infiniband with the help of active switches.

-Four computing nodes, named dinux7, dinux6, dinux5 and dinux4 are operated as universal Linux servers for interactive jobs only.
+Five computing nodes, named dinux10, dinux9, dinux8, dinux7 and dinux6 are operated as universal Linux servers for interactive jobs only.
 The remaining computing nodes are powerd by the batch system Open Grid Scheduler/Grid Engine.

 The hardware and user environment is optimized for parallel calculations.

-The cluster was enhanced twelve times since 2007.
+The cluster was enhanced fourteen times since 2007.